AlexMaunder/amazon-lex-amplify-workshop/lab2-Building_Web_App_With_Amplify/README.md

 ```

 This creates a new React app in a directory called react-lexchatbot and then switches us into that new directory.

+* It may take up to 5 minutes for ```npx create-react-app react-lexchatbot``` to run successfully dependant on your internet connection.

 2. Now that we’re in the root of the project, we can run the app by using the following command: